 Newsha Siouffi is a dynamic force at Vancity, driving industry-leading, member-centered change with her unique blend of strategic vision and tactical expertise.
-As a member of the Executive Leadership Team, Newsha influences decision-making with an enterprise-wide perspective.

 With nearly 20 years of experience at Vancity in various roles of increasing responsibility and scope, Newsha has a reputation for delivering results and making an impact.
 Examples include organizing Vancouver’s largest international summit for the Global Alliance for Banking on Values and achieving global recognition for Vancity’s Fast & Fair loan product, which was designed to displace payday lending.